danielkec/blog/_posts/2025-03-06-helidon-aot.md

 Before we get to the results lets introduce the way of benchmarking we have chosen.
 To make the benchmark close to business like use-case, we will do the warmup/training during docker build phase.
-That is actually a very cool way how to leverage AOT optimization, simply by creating a Docker image with AOT pre-trained Helidon application.
+That is actually a very practical way how to leverage AOT optimization, simply by creating a Docker image with AOT pre-trained Helidon application.

 # Benchmarking AOT with Helidon
 Benchmark is prepared as a set of docker files, each creating docker image with AOT pre-warmed Helidon application, application is a very simple Hello World example.
+Warming/training of the application is done by sending large number of requests to the application endpoint via [wrk](https://github.com/wg/wrk) load test tool.
-Image is always created each time for both flavors of Helidon, super fast, super simple SE flavor and heavyweight full CDI powered MP.
-For having a baseline vanilla OpenJDK version is measured too.
+Image is created each time for both flavors of Helidon, super fast, super simple SE flavor and MP a heavier CDI runtime.
+For having a baseline vanilla OpenJDK 23 version is measured too.

 Native Image is measured twice, normal AOT build without warmup/training and build with [Profile-Guided Optimization(PGO)](https://www.graalvm.org/latest/reference-manual/native-image/guides/optimize-native-executable-with-pgo/).

-- Vanilla - Clean OpenJDK with no AOT warmup as a baseline
+- Vanilla - Clean OpenJDK 23 with no AOT warmup as a baseline
 - Leyden - Leyden project [EA build](https://jdk.java.net/leyden/) with warmup/training during build phase
 - Native Image - [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/) no warmup just AOT native image binary build in Docker build phase
 - Native Image [PGO](https://www.graalvm.org/latest/reference-manual/native-image/guides/optimize-native-executable-with-pgo/) - native image binary with profile guided optimization warmup/training in Docker build phase